Brazil crush Peru 5-0 to reach Copa America last eight

 Second-placed Venezuela will face the second team in Group B on Friday at the Maracana stadium in Rio de Janeiro, while Peru must wait to see if their four points are enough to earn them a place as one of the two best third-placed sides.

+“It’s not up to us now, that’s the uncomfortable situation,” Peru coach Ricardo Gareca said.

+“They were better than us from start to finish.
+Brazil had lots of chances in their other games and never took them.
+Today they took them.”

-Reporting by Andrew Downie; editing by Tony Lawrence
+Reporting by Andrew Downie; editing by Tony Lawrence and Ed Osmond